CCSMB/Standards/Standards/CCSMB-5.md

 In order to be compliant the
-- protocol field must be "CCSMB-5"
+- protocol field must be "PASC"
 - client must be able to deal with crosstalk by allowing the user to select a station if there are multiple stations on a single channel
 - client must reject a packet with an invalid `protocol` field
 - server must time the packets appropriately in a way that the client is just able to play back the buffer